oceanprotocol-archive/dev-ocean/doc/service-agreements.md

 The service agreement should provide clear terms and execution of payments.
 For a fair game, the service agreements should have a provision of payment using escrows where both the provider and the consumer should lock a minimum deposit.
 Once the service is provided, the payments should be unlocked for both parties.

+### Terms of payment

+As per the nature of the services provided as part of Ocean Protocol, the service agreements can follow primarily two types of payment terms.

+1. Fixed Fee - For a single instance of service provided (running an algorithm on a data-set and returning results), the terms of payment can be a one-time fixed fee.
+1. Time and Material - For a continuous set of services a time and material service agreement can also be set-up between the consumer and the provider.
+(Think of it as hiring a delivery provider when selling your product on Amazon.)
+    1. Bundling of compute with data for all instances of data consumption (mostly relevant at lower-levels, sub-contracts)
+    1. Verification of results for all data sets consumed.
+This is relevant for scenarios where a consumer would like to hire a verifier using a blanket agreement for getting all services verified.

 ### Dispute resolution

 The service agreements should provide a mechanism to support dispute resolution.
 In case of a dispute raised by the consumer, the payment locked in escrow should stay locked until the dispute is resolved.